 Unlike copyright and patent rights, trademark rights do not last for a fixed duration.
 Trademark rights can potentially last indefinitely as long as the owner continues to use the mark to identify its goods or services, and polices unauthorized uses of its mark so that it continues to identify a single source in the market and not become generic.

-A subset of trademark law, trade dress, is a particularly relevant type of trademark law in fashion, as it extends to the configuration (design and shape) of a product itself and/or its packaging.
-The definition of trade dress is broad, extending to “the total image of a product,” and it “may include features such as size, shape, color or color combinations, texture, graphics or even particular sales techniques.”
+A subset of trademark law, trade dress, is a particularly relevant type of trademark law in fashion, as it provides protection for the overall image of a product, such as the color, shape, size, and/or configuration, as long as the design has the same source-identifying function as a traditional trademark, such as a logo or word mark), the mark or configuration at issue must be distinctive (and thus, not generic) and non-functional.
+The definition of trade dress is broad, extending to “the total image of a product,” and it “includes features such as size, shape, color or color combinations, texture, graphics or even particular sales techniques.”

-Patents (and thus, the rights associated with them) are issued by the U.S. Patent and Trademark Office, and confer upon the patent holder the right to exclude others from making, using or selling the invention throughout the United States, as well as the right to prevent others from importing the invention into the United States
+Patents are issued by the U.S. Patent and Trademark Office, and confer upon the patent holder the right to exclude others from making, using or selling the invention throughout the United States, as well as the right to prevent others from importing the invention into the United States